Can You Get Arrested for Public Intoxication?

-With alcohol and drugs involved in nearly 80% of all crimes people are arrested for, public intoxication laws use those numbers as a reason to arrest people.
+As alcohol and drugs are involved in nearly 80% of all crimes people are arrested for, public intoxication laws use these numbers as a reason to arrest people.
 While the correlation isn’t irrelevant, it’s given more value than it may deserve.
 Many of the people arrested for public intoxication are otherwise law-abiding citizens who may have had one too many drinks.

 The safest thing to do when you’re drinking is to take a cab.
 The next best thing is taking public transportation or walking with friends to your next destination.
 However, along the way, you could be arrested by police who are out prowling for people who have been drinking.

 This article discusses what qualifies as public intoxication, when you can be arrested for it, and what you should do should it happen.